IN THIS POST

 List of Pakistani Fighter Jets Currently in Service

-Here’s the list of military aircraft that are currently in use of Pakistan Air Force (PAF)
+Here’s the list of military aircraft that are currently in use by the Pakistan Air Force (PAF)

 - General Dynamics F-16 Fighting Falcon